europace/bausparkassen-market-engine-api/README.md

 ##### Handling incomplete requests

 A complete offer without document(s) is expected.
-The Machbarkeitsstatus is **NICHT_MACHBAR**.
-Vollständigkeitsmeldungen, that point out the missing data, must be available.
+The feasibilty status is **NICHT_MACHBAR**.
+Completeness messages, that point out the missing data, must be available.

 ##### Handling shortfall in the Haushaltsrechnung